 #4.
 Calories are Not the Only Determinant of Your Weight

 I often ask my patients “do you think that 100 calories of sauerkraut is the same as 100 calories of oreos?”
 They immediately respond with, of course not.
 While these two foods may be equal in calories they are not equal in the number of anti-inflammatory messages that they send to your entire body.
 Sauerkraut is loaded with fiber, vitamins, and phytonutrients that send information that reduces oxidative stress, nourishes your cells, and makes you feel more full.
 Sauerkraut is also loaded with healthy strains of bacteria that help create a healthy gut microbiome.

 Researchers are becoming more aware of the role that the gut microbiome has on a healthy weight.
-They are finding that optimizing healthy strains of bacteria can increase your metabolism.
+The gut microbiome largely impacts your metabolism, processing of calories and your glucose response.
+This accounts for approximately 2-8% of digestive waste that is processed by the gut.
+Researchers are finding that optimizing healthy strains of bacteria can increase your metabolism.
 This is exactly why eating fiber-rich plants and fermented foods that have the ability to feed a healthy gut are so much more important than counting calories.
 This in turn reduces risk of autoimmune disease, depression, weight gain, and so much more.
 At the end of the day your gut doesn’t care as much about the number of calories you are eating, it cares more about the quality of the calories.

 Do yourself a favor and stop focusing on the number of calories in food.
 Instead, start feeding your body with more nutrient-dense foods and paying attention to where your food comes from.
-This will allow you to create a healthy gut microbiome and observe a shift in your mental, emotional and physical health.
+This will allow you to improve your blood sugar, create a healthy gut microbiome and observe a shift in your mental, emotional and physical health.